 Sharing of Sensitive Information

 TikTok isn't just a platform for sharing videos — it's also a hub for data exchange.
-While some of this information sharing is necessary for legal reasons, your data on TikTok travels in many directions, often beyond just your followers:
+While some of this information sharing is necessary for legal reasons, your data on TikTok travels in many directions, often beyond just your followers.
+According to a 2022 study by URL Genius, TikTok shares your data with up to 13 third-party networks5.

 • Business partners.
 Your app details, like IDs and URLs, are swapped with big names like Facebook and Google.